 The Asahan river is located in North Sumatra, Indonesia.
 This river originates from the Toba Caldera super volcano and reaches the ocean at the Malacca Strait.
 Warm water and a number of different sections to suit all paddling abilities from beginner to extreme make this a must-visit destination for everybody.

 If you ever want a boost to your self-esteem, you should visit the Asahan Valley.
 Due to international visitors being few and far between, you will get treated like a superstar everywhere you go.
-Everyone knows the word ‘selfie’, even if they don’t speak English, and you will have your photo taken with various locals between 10 and 100 times a day!
+Everyone knows the word ‘selfie’, even if they don’t speak English, and you will have your photo taken with various locals a hundred times a day!

 If you like fried rice (nasi goreng) and noodles (mi goreng) this is the place for you.
 A standard meal in Indonesia costs between $1 to $3 NZD (£0.50 – £1.60) and will usually include rice or noodles, fried vegetables, and a delicious curry with fried chicken and a fresh fruit juice on the side.
 At the restaurant we frequented while in the valley, my favourite juices were pineapple & banana and tamarillo, the weirdest combination we experienced was avocado and chocolate, luckily we were only served that particular combination once.